Xli33/utils-where/README.md

 # utils-where
-a util of js for web
+a pack of js utils for web

 ## Install
 ```